geoserver/geoserver.github.io/_posts/2016-03-01-geoserver-2-9-beta-released.md

 This 2.9-beta release is released in conjunction with GeoTools 15-beta and GeoWebCache 1.9-beta.
 Thanks to Jody Garnett (Boundless) for this release.

-A beta release often features lots of last-moment pull requests - thanks to Andrea Amie (GeoSolutions) and Ben Caradoc-Davies (Transient) for their assistance during this review cycle.
+A beta release often features lots of last-moment pull requests - thanks to Andrea Aime (GeoSolutions) and Ben Caradoc-Davies (Transient) for their assistance during this review cycle.
 A further thanks to Larry Shaffer (Boundless) and Chris Del Pino (Boundless) for their build assistance.

 The big news for GeoServer 2.9-beta is upgrading our user interface from Wicket 1.4 to Wicket 7.
 A [sprint](https://wiki.osgeo.org/wiki/GeoServer_Code_Sprint_2016) was organized for this labour intensive task, with plenty of hard work and manual testing.
 We would like to thank our sponsors [OSGeo](http://www.osgeo.org/), [Boundless](http://boundlessgeo.com/), [Vivid Solutions](http://www.vividsolutions.com/), [How 2 Map](http://www.how2map.com/), [San Jose Water Company](https://www.sjwater.com/), [Transient](http://transient.nz/) and [Geobeyond](http://www.geobeyond.it/).
 We should also thank sprint participants and in-kind sponsors scitus development, GeoSolutions, CCRi, Astun Technology and Voyager for making this event possible.